A Survey on Transformer Compression: Architecture Preserved Compression

 \subsubsection{Quantization for Transformer-Based Vision Models}

-\textbf{Post-training quantization.} PTQ-ViT~\cite{liu2021post} firstly explores post-training quantization on vision transformers, using the nuclear norm of the attention map and output feature in the transformer layer to determine the bit-width of each layer.
-To get more accurate quantized transformers, PTQ-ViT further proposes a rank loss to keep the relative order of the self-attention of quantized transformers.
-PTQ4ViT~\cite{yuan2022ptq4vit} observers that the distributions of post-softmax and post-GELU activations are hard to quantize with conventional methods, thus introduce a twin uniform quantizer and use a Hessian guild metric to find the optimal scale parameters.
-To construct a full-quantized vision transformer, FQ-ViT~\cite{lin2021fq} not only quantizes all the linear and self-attention layers, but also quantizes LayerNorm and SoftMax with the power-of-two factor and Log2 quantizer.
-APQ-ViT~\cite{ding2022towards} explores block-wise optimization scheme to determine the optimal quantizer for extremely low-bit PTQ, and utilizes a asymmetric linear quantization to quantize the attention map for maintaining the Matthew-effect of Softmax.
-Based on the observation that the normal uniform quantizer can not handle the heavy-tailed distribution of vision transformer activations well, NoisyQuant~\cite{liu2023noisyquant} proposes to enhance the quantizer by adding a fixed uniform noisy following the theoretical results, refining the quantized distribution to reduce quantization error with minimal computation overhead.
-For the post-LayerNorm and post-SoftMax activations that are with extreme distributions, RepQ-ViT~\cite{li2023repq} applies channel-wise quantization to deal with the severe inter-channel variation of the former and utilize log$\sqrt{2}$ quantizer to compress the power-law features of the later one.
-Before the inference, RepQ-ViT reparameterizes the scale factors to the layer-wise and log2 quantizer with merely computations.
+\textbf{Post-training quantization.} PTQ-ViT~\cite{liu2021post} firstly explores post-training quantization on vision Transformers, using the nuclear norm of the attention map and output feature in the Transformer layer to determine the bit-width of each layer.
+To get more accurate quantized Transformers, PTQ-ViT further proposes a rank loss to keep the relative order of the self-attention of quantized Transformers.
+PTQ4ViT~\cite{yuan2022ptq4vit} observers that the distributions of post-softmax and post-GELU activations are hard to quantize with conventional methods, and so introduces a twin uniform quantizer and use a Hessian guild metric to find the optimal scale parameters.
+To construct a full-quantized vision Transformer, FQ-ViT~\cite{lin2021fq} not only quantizes all the linear and self-attention layers, but also quantizes LayerNorm and SoftMax with the power-of-two factor and Log2 quantizer.
+APQ-ViT~\cite{ding2022towards} explores block-wise optimization scheme to determine the optimal quantizer for extremely low-bit PTQ, and utilizes an asymmetric linear quantization to quantize the attention map for maintaining the Matthew-effect of Softmax.
+Based on the observation that the normal uniform quantizer can not effectively handle the heavy-tailed distribution of vision Transformer activations, NoisyQuant~\cite{liu2023noisyquant} proposes to enhance the quantizer by adding a fixed uniform noise following the theoretical results, refining the quantized distribution to reduce quantization error with minimal computation cost.
+For the post-LayerNorm and post-SoftMax activations that have extreme distributions, RepQ-ViT~\cite{li2023repq} applies channel-wise quantization to deal with the severe inter-channel variation of the former and utilize log$\sqrt{2}$ quantizer to compress the power-law features of the later one.
+Before the inference, RepQ-ViT reparameterizes the scale factors to the layer-wise and log2 quantizer with mere computations.